Learning Thai while teaching English in Thailand

 Speaking Thai also helps in the staffroom.
 Speaking Thai allows intercultural communication, whereas reliance on English makes work more difficult—even resulting in animosity.

-Michael Lennie is an Australian who teaches in Udon Thani; he’s the only foreigner at his school.
+Michael Lennie is an Australian who teaches English in Thailand at a school in Udon Thani; he’s the only foreigner at his school.

 Lennie says, “Life would be boring if I couldn’t participate in everyday conversation or during social occasions.
 It also helps when asking for things like last-minute photocopies from the office staff.”